owaii/python-selfbot/README.md

 - Customizable message delay
 - Choosing the words that will be spammed
-- Randomizing words and images to send from the list
+- Randomizing messages/images to send from the list
 - Sending messages/images to multiple channels/dms at once
+- Fast request time
 - Easy to use
 - more features are going to be added in the future